Bob Donovan

-Robert G. "Bob" Donovan (born 1956) is an American Republican politician from Milwaukee County, Wisconsin.
-He is a member of the Wisconsin State Assembly, representing Wisconsin's 84th Assembly district since January 2023.
+Robert G. "Bob" Donovan (born May 4, 1956) is an American Republican politician from Milwaukee County, Wisconsin.
+He is a member of the Wisconsin State Assembly, representing Wisconsin's 61st Assembly district since 2025; he previously represented the 84th Assembly district during the 2023–2024 term.
 He previously served 20 years on the Milwaukee Common Council and was an unsuccessful candidate for mayor of Milwaukee in 2016 and 2022.

 Early life and career

 Bob Donovan was born and raised in the Jackson Park neighborhood of Milwaukee, Wisconsin, and graduated from Saint Thomas More High School.
 Donovan comes from a Catholic family, and originally planned to become a priest after high school.
 He entered Saint Francis de Sales Seminary but left after a year.
 He then attended the University of Wisconsin–Milwaukee for two years, intending to become a teacher, but also left without completing his degree.
 During his college years, he had worked as a laborer during the summers at Milwaukee Solvay Coke & Gas Co., a coal processing plant.
 After leaving UWM, he decided to focus on this work and became a supervisor and later plant foreman.
 Milwaukee Solvay Coke went out of business in 1983 and Donovan worked a number of jobs in the years after, including security officer at Southridge Mall and later for a pest control company.